 Who we are

-The Politics After War is a research network for collaborative activities and knowledge sharing among researchers interested in dynamics of party politics, political mobilisation, state-society relations and the state in post civil-war contexts.
+The Politics After War is a research network for collaborative activities and knowledge sharing among researchers and practitioners interested in dynamics of party politics, political mobilisation, state-society relations and the state in post civil-war contexts.